Piano concertos by Wolfgang Amadeus Mozart: Early Vienna concertos (1782–1783)

-Major Vienna works
+Major Vienna concertos (1784–1786)

 The next concerto, No. 14 (K. 449) in E♭ major, ushers in a period of creativity that has certainly never been surpassed in piano concerto production.
 From February 1784 to March 1786, Mozart wrote no fewer than 11 masterpieces, with another (No. 25, K. 503) to follow in December 1786.
 The advance in technique and structure from the early Vienna examples is marked from the very first of this mature series.

 Written for his pupil Barbara Ployer to play, K. 449 is the first instrumental work by Mozart that shows the strong influence of his operatic writing.
 The next, No. 15 (K. 450), shows a reversion to an earlier, galant style.
 No. 16 (K. 451) is a not very well known work (Hutchings appears not to have liked it particularly, although Girdlestone ranks it highly).
 The first movement is broadly "symphonic" in structure and marks a further advance in the interactions between piano and orchestra.
 Records show that he completed it only one week after the previous work (K. 450).

 The next three concertos, No. 17 (K. 453), No. 18 (K. 456), and No. 19 (459), can be considered to form a group, as they all share certain features, such as the same rhythm in the opening (heard also in K. 415 and K. 451).
 K. 453 was written for Barbara Ployer and is famous in particular for its last movement.
-The next concerto, K. 456 in B♭, was for a long time believed to have been written for the blind pianist Maria Theresa von Paradis to play in Paris.
+The next concerto, K. 456 in B♭, was for a long time believed to have been written for the blind pianist Maria Theresia von Paradis to play in Paris.
 Finally, K. 459, is sunny with an exhilarating finale.